MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Experiments

 \subsection{Experimental Setups}

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

 We select datasets of varying sizes from different domains to simulate real-life applications.
-For \emph{node classification}, we adopt the IMDB, ACM, and DBLP datasets from \cite{DBLP:conf/nips/YunJKKK19} to evaluate the performance of MECCH and baselines.
-For \emph{link prediction}, we choose the LastFM dataset from \cite{DBLP:conf/www/0004ZMK20} and the PubMed dataset from \cite{9b353f8f5a0e4c9089e9e6f71c40c60c} to compare the models.
-Since previous researchers usually preprocess the raw data differently, scores reported in their original papers cannot be compared directly.
-To ensure fairness, we reran experiments of each model on the same preprocessed datasets.
-Statistics of the five adopted datasets are summarized in Table~\ref{tab:dataset}.
+For \emph{node classification}, we adopt the IMDB, ACM, and DBLP datasets from \citep{DBLP:conf/nips/YunJKKK19} to evaluate the performance of MECCH and baselines.
+For \emph{link prediction}, we choose the LastFM dataset from \citep{DBLP:conf/www/0004ZMK20} and the PubMed dataset from \citep{DBLP:journals/tkde/YangXZSH22} to compare the models.
+Since previous researchers usually preprocess the raw data under different pipelines, scores reported in their original papers cannot be compared directly.
+To ensure fairness, we reran experiments of each model on the same preprocessed datasets. {We try our best to follow the default settings (e.g., training/validation/testing splits) of these datasets.} Statistics of the five adopted datasets are summarized in Table~\ref{tab:dataset}. \begin{itemize} \item \textbf{IMDB} is a movie information network for \emph{node classification}.
+The preprocessed subset contains three types of nodes: movies, actors, and directors.
+A bag-of-words representation of plot keywords describes each node in the dataset.
+The movie nodes are labeled by their genres. \item \textbf{ACM} is an academic network for \emph{node classification}, with three types of nodes: papers, authors, and subjects.
+Nodes in ACM are associated with bag-of-words representations of keywords.
+The paper nodes are labeled based on the conference in which they were published. \item \textbf{DBLP} is also an academic network for \emph{node classification}.
+It contains three types of nodes: papers, authors, and conferences.
+Nodes in the dataset are associated with bag-of-words representations of keywords.
+The author nodes are labeled based on their research fields. \item \textbf{LastFm} is a music listening information network for \emph{link prediction}.
+The preprocessed subset contains three types of nodes: users, artists, and tags.
+Nodes in this dataset are not associated with any features.
+The prediction targets are the user-artist edges. \item \textbf{PubMed} is a biomedical knowledge graph for \emph{link prediction}, with four types of nodes: genes, diseases, chemicals, and species.
+Nodes in PubMed are associated with aggregated word2vec embeddings.
+The prediction targets are the disease-disease edges. \end{itemize}

-\subsubsection{Baselines.}
+\subsubsection{Baselines}